AustinCodingAcademy/alumni-gitbook/2019-summer/2-personal-brand.md

   * Portfolio project(s) - links to 1-3 hosted projects
   * Personal website (optional)
 * **Exception:** Portfolio projects - we can add these after Graduation.
+* To turn in this assignment, submit the link to your LinkedIn profile in the homework section of Campus Manager.

 {% include "/includes/footer.md" %}